 Information below outlines important components of the Student Services Program.
-Please also check out the Student Services Resources webpage for helpful tips and tools related to early development, parenting, special education, teaching and learning.
+Please also see the Student Services Resources webpage for helpful tips and tools related to early development, parenting, special education, teaching and learning.

 Supportive Consultant Role

 Each of our GRACE schools has a staff member designated as a Supportive Consultant to work with and assist students and staff with students’ educational needs.
-The following is a list of some of their role and responsibilities.
+The following are some of their roles and responsibilities:

 - Provide identified assistance to students of need (academic, behavioral, social, other) as determined by a GRACE School Service Plan.

 - Oversee completion and distribution to parents of new and revised Teacher and GRACE Student Service Plans in collaboration with the classroom teacher(s).
 As needed, include a listing of accommodation and modification recommendations.